 minGuardianStake from protocol treasury.

-epochBudget weekly during the bootstrap window — fundEpoch(currentEpoch, X) at the start of each epoch, sized above expected guardian gas costs.
+- Funding the Merkl block-reward distributor weekly during the bootstrap window (a plain WOOD transfer from the multisig), sized above expected guardian gas costs.

 After week 12, protocol-team guardian participation becomes optional and cohort health is measured against the §10 success metrics in the spec.